-When you start to take your water quality seriously, you’ll end up wanting to use a water filter it because most water districts have at least some contaminants above the public health goal.
+When you start to take your water quality seriously, you’ll end up wanting to use a water filter for your drinking water because most water districts have at least some contaminants above the public health goal.
 That doesn’t necessarily mean anything illegal is happening, but it means you could be putting some family members at risk if they have a sensitive constitution.
 We’ve recommended tons of water filters.
 But what about when you shower?
-You can purchase a whole house water filtration system OR you can pick up a water filter for the shower that will be way less expensive.
-You’ve trusted Mamavation to bring you investigations like best & worst cookware, best & worst air purifiers, & best & worst soap & body wash, now join us for the best & worst shower head water filters.
+You can purchase a whole house water filtration system OR you can pick up a shower head filter that will be way less expensive.
+You’ve trusted Mamavation to bring you investigations like best & worst cookware, best & worst air purifiers, & best & worst soap & body wash, now join us for the best & worst filtered shower head for your showering experience.

 Disclosure: this post contains affiliate links and has been fact-checked by Rebecca Elizabeth Sherrick Harks, RN-BSN

 A shower head water filter is a filter you put in your showerhead (or attach to parts of the shower) that uses various types of filters to filter out some of the toxins (like chloramine or lead) you’d rather not have absorbed into your body while you are washing off all the dirt.